Space

 The polypill is a single capsule containing four different medicines: a cholesterol lowering medication, two blood pressure lowering medications and aspirin.
 These medicines are recommended as preventive treatment for people who have survived a heart attack or stroke and for people who are at high risk of such a problem.
 Currently many people do not benefit from appropriate preventive medicines.
 This is particularly true in developing countries where access and cost present difficult barriers.

-- The UMPIRE (funded by the European Commission's Seventh Framework Programme – 1004 participants in Europe (UK, Ireland and The Netherlands), 1000 patients in India) is complete and awaiting publication of results.
-Preliminary results were reported at the American Heart Association meeting, November, 2012 (see link for details).
+- The UMPIRE trial (funded by the European Commission's Seventh Framework Programme – 1004 participants in Europe (UK, Ireland and The Netherlands), 1000 patients in India)

-Each trial aims to evaluate the impact of the polypill treatment strategy on adherence to preventive medication in the varying settings of several different healthcare systems.
+Each trial aimed to evaluate the impact of the polypill treatment strategy on adherence to preventive medication in the varying settings of several different healthcare systems.
 A key question about the polypill is whether patients and prescribers will adopt it with enthusiasm.
-Collectively the data will be sufficient to evaluate the impact of the polypill on cardiovascular morbidity and mortality.

 Space Collaboration Publications